Help Centre

 Displaying 1 of 1 results

 The Medicare Levy Surcharge (MLS) is a tax for higher‑income earners who don’t have an appropriate level of hospital insurance.
-It encourages use of the private hospitals to ease pressure on public hospitals.
-You may pay an extra 1% - 1.5% tax for any period without suitable hospital cover if you’re a single earning over $101,000, or a couple or family with a combined income over $202,000.
+It encourages use of private hospitals to ease pressure on public hospitals.
+You may pay an extra 1% - 1.5% tax for any period without suitable hospital cover if you’re a single earning $101,000+, or a couple or family with a combined income over $202,000+.
+Taking out an appropriate level of private hospital insurance can help you avoid the MLS.

 Still can't find what you're looking for?